 Time 40 mins

 Ramen is a Japanese noodle soup dish consisting of 4 parts.
 Tare, which is the base flavouring, is designed to pack in as much umami flavour as possible.
-Then there's broth made from fish or meat, noodles, and toppings like seaweed and pickled bamboo shoots.
-Mara's Dulse adds even more umami to this already moreish masterpiece.
+Then there's broth made from fish or meat, the noodles, and toppings like seaweed and pickled bamboo shoots.
+An unbeatable, delicious combination!

 - 2 tbsp Dulse